 Software

-The operating system is Windows XP Professional and you should spend a little time making yourself familiar with it.
+The operating system is Windows 7 Enterprise and you should spend a little time making yourself familiar with it.

 To find out what programs you can use, click on the Start button at the bottom left corner of the desktop, and then click on All Programs entry.
 All the packages you need for your coursework can be found here.
 Word, Excel and Outlook can be found under the Microsoft Office menu.